sakuli/sakuli.github.io/content/docs/200_enterprise/omd.md

 Possible use cases:

-- Change parts of the messages Sakuli sends to the monitoring system ⇒ there are some examples contained already
+- Changes parts of the messages Sakuli sends to the monitoring system ⇒ there are some examples contained already
-- Getting notified when Sakuli sends results to services which do not exist
+- Getting notified when Sakuli sends results to services that do not exist
 - Auto-create services for incoming results (not yet implemented)

 Use the Makefile located in `$OMD_ROOT/share/sakuli/` to enable the feature: